mrmrs/qstns/README.md

-# MNML
+# QSTNS

-View the project page at [http://mn-ml.cc](http://mn-ml.cc "MNML - A light-weight responsive html5 boilerplate.")
+View the project page at [https://github.com/mrmrs/qstns](http://mrmrs.github.io/qstns "QSTNS - Truths and Questions a Designer should have.")

-MNML is a starting point for responsive HTML5 SASS projects.
+QSTNS is a continuum for responsive HTML5 projects.
 Focused on mobile readability.

 # Getting started